All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

 HIGR 200.
 History and Theory [required for U.S., Europe, and L.A.]

 All doctoral students are required to complete at least one cross-field graduate course (typically in the HIGR 200-HIGR 208 series) before advancement to candidacy.
 Students are strongly encouraged to meet this requirement in their first year, as their field and program of study permits.

 Students who enroll in fewer than twelve graduate or upper-division units per quarter are considered part-time students.
 Part-time study may be pursued in several master’s programs and a few doctoral programs at UC San Diego.
 Approval for individual students to enroll on a part-time basis may be given for reasons of occupation, family responsibilities, or health.
 Individuals who are interested in part-time study and meet the above qualifications should see the department’s graduate coordinator.

 Part-time students must satisfy the same admission requirements as full-time students and are eligible, at the discretion of the department, for 25 percent time teaching or research assistantships.
 Students who are approved by the dean of Graduate Studies for enrollment in a program of half-time study or less (maximum of six units) may be eligible for a reduction in fees.
 All other students pay the same fees as full-time students.

-PhD candidates in history of science, Japanese, and United States history, as well as MA candidates in European and Latin American history, must demonstrate competency in one foreign language.
+Doctoral candidates in history of science, Japanese, and United States history, as well as master's candidates in European and Latin American history, must demonstrate competency in one foreign language.